Nonisothermal Richards flow in porous media with cross diffusion: A priori estimates

 Let us now show \eqref{Est.S}.
-The bound for the first term in \eqref{Est.S} follows immediately from \eqref{EBE.1}; let us try to bound the second term.
+The bound for the first term in \eqref{Est.S} follows immediately from \eqref{GEE.Ineq-1}), so it remains to bound the second term.
 Take the gradient of \eqref{PC.Sw}, and multipy the resulting equation times $|\nabla f(S)|^{q-2}\nabla f(S)$ and integrate in $\Omega\times [0,t_1]$, where $t_1\in [0,\tf]$ is generic.
 It follows